Germany’s Romantic Rhine and Rothenburg

 All these castles are remnants of Europe's feudal system.
 Feudalism was the social structure that came out of the chaos and fragmentation that followed the fall of Rome.

-The feudal system was based on a series of agreements between a hierarchy of landowners.
+The feudal system was based on a series of agreements between a hierarchy of landlords.
 Basically, a big landlord granted land to a less powerful guy in return for service and loyalty.
-In feudal terms: A lord granted a fief to a vassal in return for fealty.
+To put it into feudal terms, a lord granted a "fief" — that's land — to a "vassal" — that's a less powerful lord — in return for "fealty" (or loyalty).
 From the king on down, one man's vassal was another man's lord.
-The feudal hierarchy — all these layers of lords — rested upon the backs of the landless peasant or serf.
+The feudal hierarchy — all these layers of lords — rested upon the backs of the landless peasant, or "serf."
 And the serfs who surrounded these castles had no real options in life but to work the land in return for protection and enough food to survive.

 I'm staying at Haus Lipmann — a family-run restaurant that rents out a few rooms upstairs.
 The traditional guests here are Germans — who come year after year to enjoy the casual lifestyle, good cooking, and Mosel wine.